InvaHealth/InvaHealthDDdescriptors/README.md

 # **Min_hospitalisation_days**

-Minimum number of days a person is hospitalised (when hospitalised).
+Minimum number of days a person is hospitalised (when hospitalised), if provided.

 # **Max_hospitalisation_days**

-Maximum number of days a person is hospitalised (when hospitalised).
+Maximum number of days a person is hospitalised (when hospitalised), if provided.

 # **Avg_debilitation_days**